for a progressive America

 - Inheritance Tax - Not listed above, however all inheritance money up to $8mil is tax free.
 Every penny over $8mil is taxed as normal income starting in Tier 6.
 Children or individuals who receive this money are taxed because it is income to them, they are recognizing it for the first time.

 We will be building towards a society that recognizes any individual's total freedom to earn large sums of money.
 But we must recognize that extreme wealth in the hands of a few does very little to boost economic activity.
-The middle class are the biggest job creators and loudest voices of the Strength in Numbers campaign, therefore we must do everything to encourage them to be both economic producers as well as have a chance to save for their futures.
+The middle class are the biggest job creators and loudest voices of the #Connected campaign, therefore we must do everything to encourage them to be both economic producers as well as have a chance to save for their futures.